ferninphilly/terraform-bank-of-england/Day-1/2-state/STATE_LAB.md

 This module is essential for security and team collaboration.
 It guides you through migrating your local state file (`terraform.tfstate`) to a secure Azure Blob Storage container.

+### 📋 Learning Options

+**Option 1: Step-by-Step Tutorial (This File)**
+- Follow the detailed instructions below for guided learning
+- Perfect for beginners or first-time setup

+**Option 2: Challenge-Based Exercises**
+- **👉 See [EXERCISE.md](./EXERCISE.md) for challenge-based exercises**
+- Figure out the implementation yourself
+- Great for self-directed learning and testing your understanding

 ### Prerequisites

 1.  **Project Files:** You should have your `main.tf`, `variables.tf`, and `outputs.tf` files ready from the VM deployment module.